Adjusted financial statements are crucial when selling a business.

 Once you have your Adjusted SDE calculation, you can use it to create more accurate financial statements for your business.

-This can be especially helpful when you’re selling your business in California, as it will give potential buyers and investors a better idea of your business’s true financial health.
+This can be especially helpful when selling your business in California, as it provides potential buyers and investors with a clearer understanding of your business’s proper financial health.

 What are some of the benefits of using SDE in your calculations?

-- SDE provides a more accurate picture of a company’s true financial health.
+- SDE provides a more accurate picture of a company’s proper financial health.

 - It can help you make better decisions about how to run your business.